 Classes of membership

-Individual membership – any member of the club aged 18 or over.
+Individual Sailing and Fishing – any member of the club aged 18 or over.

-Licensed walker – residents in the High Street, Haversham may use part of the club estate.
+Walking license: Residents of the High Street in Haversham may use part of the club estate for a small fee.

 24 hour access to secure clubhouse and grounds every day of the year.